bltzr/ofxOscQuery/README.md

 ### Version 1.0 (09/2018):
 Operational version, complying with the official OSC Query specs.
 - updated with the final 1.0 version of the OSC Query specifications
+- updated for of 0.10
 - methods have been added to manage OSC Query Attributes
 - the `findNode` method has been replaced by subscripting

+## version 0.9.8 (09/2018)
+Legacy release for openframworks 0.9.8 - Same as version 1.0, except that it will build in 0.9.8

 ### Version 0.1 (04/2018):
 Initial version of the addon, with only basic functionality